 The handheld devices sports both a USB-C port (for charging and display output) and a 3.5mm jack for wired headphones.

-The Steam Deck features a 7-inch LCD touchscreen display.
-This is one area where the Switch OLED takes the victory, since the OLED panel will likely offer superior contrast and picture quality.
+The latest handheld PC has a 7-inch LCD touchscreen display, which is a slight disappointment, as the Switch OLED panel will likely offer up a superior contrast and picture quality.

-The Steam Deck is limited to an 800p resolution, which is slightly better than the Switch but still misses out on the Full HD target.
-That said, boosting the screen resolution would also take a hit on the battery life, so it’s not too important to have such a high pixel count on such a small, portable device.
+The Deck is also capped to an 800p resolution, missing out on Full HD in portable mode.
+However, boosting the screen resolution would likely take a toll on the battery life, and considering the smaller screen size, it’s not as important that it reaches such a high pixel count.

-The refresh rate is capped to 60Hz, which may be a disappointment for those wanting to play competitively, but again, makes sense in terms of battery efficiency.
+The refresh rate here is capped at 60Hz, which is again a bit disappointing for anyone wanting to play competitively, or get the full experience of some bigger titles.
+However, as with the pixel resolution, it makes sense in terms of battery.

 The Trusted Take